igorsteinmacher/SL-UTFPR-2021/assignments/mediatingSchedule.md

 # Mediating schedule
 Register here!
 Use only the empty slots, PLEASE.

+Part of the EXTRA points

+**Value**: 4

+**Maximum**: Each student can mediate ONE discussion (4 students per mediation)

+Mediators are responsibility includes: bringing questions and fostering the discussion.
+Volunteers need to sign here (open a pull request) requesting to be a mediator, which needs to be approved by the instructor (pull request accepted).
+This will work in a *First to Come First to Serve basis*

 Change and send a pull request

 | Date    | Topic.    | Student 1 | Student 2 | Student 3 | Student 4 |